constraintAutomaton/Opportunities-for-Shape-Based-Optimization-of-Link-Traversal-Queries/content/introduction.md

 documents containing data that don't contribute to the result of the query.
 Hence investigating more descriptive structural assumptions is a relevant research endeavor.
 Structural assumptions based on the path structure of URIs are not a viable solution.
-Indeed, those types of assumptions either don't describe enough the data, are too exhaustive to be effective or practical or they are not compatible with the specific data publication strategy of the agent, combined with the fact that they are not easily described in a machine-interpretable way they don't make a potentially general approach for this problem.
+Indeed, those types of assumptions either don't describe enough the data, or are too exhaustive to be effective or practical combined with the fact that they are not easily described in a machine-interpretable way they don't make a potentially general strategy for this problem.

 In this article, we proposed to use RDF shapes as the main mechanism for a structural assumption in the form of a Shape Index (SI).
 RDF shapes are mostly used in data validation [](cite:cites Gayo2018a) hence they provide an excellent means to describe data.